 The method in which you cook your food could cause you to lose important nutrients.
 Grilling, frying, baking and broiling are among the most common methods used.
 Grilling and frying keep food moist and flavorful but reduce B vitamins.
-In addition to added fat in frying, grilling and frying both produce toxins from high heat, which can increase risks of certain cancers, heart attacks and other health problems.
+In addition to added fat in frying, grilling and frying both produce toxins from high heat, which can increase risks of certain cancers, heart attacks, and other health problems.
 To decrease toxins, use lean meats, reduce cooking time and use healthy polyunsaturated oils when frying.

 Baking and broiling are the two quickest and easiest methods.
 There are very little nutrients lost through baking, but broiling can reduce the B vitamin content in food.
 While both methods work well with meats, broiling tends to dry vegetables out.

-Choosing high-quality foods provides you with the nutrients, vitamins and minerals needed to live a healthy life.
+Choosing high-quality foods provides you with the nutrients, vitamins, and minerals needed to live a healthy life.
 High-quality food includes unrefined foods, whole grains, healthy proteins, healthy fats, and minimally processed foods, like fruits and vegetables.
 Avoid highly processed foods, sugary foods and drinks, high fructose corn syrup, trans fats and refined foods, such as white bread.

 Eating healthily and changing your lifestyle can seem almost overwhelming at times.
 However, if you take it one step at a time, you’ll find it can be done, and you’ll feel better for it.
 So, next time you are craving something sweet, reach for a piece of fruit.
-Before long, you’ll find you crave the high-quality, nutrient rich-food over the low-quality junk food.
+Before long, you’ll find you crave high-quality, nutrient rich-food over the low-quality junk food.

 Reset Your Body With the Whole 30 Diet Meal Plan